Pumpkin Spice is So Nice! Or is It?

 Recipe 3: By Sarah

 The reason I love Sarah’s recipe is that it includes one of my favorites, chai.
-Not only is chai great tasting but it improves cognitive and mental health in the brain along with other healthy benefits for the body.
+Chai is not only great tasting but also improves cognitive health.
+It boosts mental health and provides other healthy benefits for the body.
 Because of this, Sarah’s recipe is neck and neck with Megan’s for top brain boosting while enjoying some delicious pumpkin.
-I do recommend when dropping a couple dollops of sugar to make sure it is a healthy sugar (I use cane or honey).
+I recommend using a healthy sugar when adding a couple dollops.
+I use cane sugar or honey.

 You can find Sarah’s Pumpkin Spice Latte Recipe here!

-I hope you enjoy these ladies recipes as much as I do while fighting against depression and boosting your brain to be a healthier you!
+I hope you enjoy these ladies’ recipes as much as I do.
+They will help you fight against depression.
+These recipes will also boost your brain to be a healthier you!

 Happy Fall Y’all!